Elezebath/Eventos-Estrella-Website/README.md

 ## Design Process

-The entire design was conceptualized and created by Aleena C R in Adobe Illustrator, including:
+The designs was conceptualized and created by Aleena C R in Adobe Illustrator, including:
 - Logo design with "Eventos Estrella" branding
 - Icon sets (email, phone, social media)
 - Layout wireframes